anttisalonen/progbook/rst/json.rst

 JSON vs. delimiter separated data
 =================================

-In our code where we read in the 10,000 functions we used delimiter separated data (delimiter being the space character in our case).
+In our code where we read in the 10,000 quadratic equations we used delimiter separated data (delimiter being the space character in our case).
 In other words, our data looked like this:

 .. code-block:: bash